Click here to listen to a reading of this blog:

 A response from the adrenal glands in the face of stress, prolonged over a lengthy course of time, can go on to cause long term adrenal dysfunction.
-Adrenal fatigue can cause a whole list of symptoms on its own but does also impact thyroid function since they’re both part of the endocrine system and adrenal fatigue is a common, separate condition, that many thyroid patients also have, often without knowing.
+‘Adrenal fatigue’ can cause a whole list of symptoms on its own but does also impact thyroid function since they’re both part of the endocrine system.
+‘Adrenal fatigue‘ is a common, separate condition, that many thyroid patients also have, often without knowing.

 Candida (Yeast Overgrowth)

 Yeast exists in the gut naturally and, in the right amount, isn’t an issue, but high stress, antibiotics and sugar can cause it to thrive and become power hungry.

-The Signs I had Candida
+The Signs I Had Candida

-My first appointment with a functional medicine practitioner confirmed the overgrowth but trying to pin-point when exactly it started was hard, since I’d never gone to the loo regularly enough (just once every 1-2 weeks until I reached my twenties) and it was most likely in place to trigger my Hashi’s at seventeen years old.
+My first appointment with a functional medicine practitioner confirmed the overgrowth but trying to pin-point when exactly it started was hard, since I’d never gone to the loo regularly enough (just once every 1-2 weeks my whole life) and it was most likely in place to trigger my Hashimoto’s at sixteen-years-old.